Skip to content

-Configure Just-in-Time (JIT) user provisioning
+Configure Just-in-Time user provisioning

-This guide explains the concept of Just-In-Time user provisioning, why and when to use it, and also the instructions for configuring it.
+This guide explains the concept of Just-In-Time (JIT) user provisioning, why and when to use it, and also the instructions for configuring it.

-# How JIT provisioning works
+JIT user provisioning works follows:

 1. When an application initiates an authentication request, the user gets redirected to Asgardeo.

-3. Asgardeo receives a positive authentication response from the external IdP with the user information.
+3. If Asgardeo receives a positive authentication response from the external IdP, JIT provisioning is triggered.

-4. JIT provisioning is triggered and Asgardeo creates a user account in its internal user store along with the user claims obtained from the authentication response.
+4. Asgardeo creates a user account in its internal user store along with the user attributes obtained from the authentication response.

 How JIT user provisioning works

-# Enable/Disable JIT user provisioning
+Enable JIT user provisioning

-3. JIT provisioning is enabled by default.
-You can uncheck the Just-in-Time (JIT) User Provisioning checkbox to disable it.
-JIT user provisioning configuration is enabled
+3. Check the Just-in-Time (JIT) User Provisioning checkbox to enable it.
+Uncheck to disable it.

 4. Click Update to save.